 - Now they know that spending $200 on Twitter ads brought them $100 in profit.

-- They spent $200 on sponsoring a monthly SAAS newsletter.
+- If they spent $200 on sponsoring a monthly SAAS newsletter.

 - They sold $210 in subscriptions tracked to email subscribers.